-- 2.4.1 A manufacturer cannot sell, assign or transfer a liquor licence. - 2.4.2 A manufacturer's licence is automatically cancelled when: - a) a manufacturer sells, assigns or transfers a portion of the business in which activities authorized by the liquor licence are carried out; and - b) the sale, assignment or transfer results in a change in control of the business. - 2.4.3 A proposed sale, assignment or transfer of a portion of a business: - a) that is a sole proprietorship, a partnership or a corporation but not a distributing corporation, as defined in the Business Corporations Act; and - b) under which the activities authorized by a liquor licence are carried out;
+- 2.4.1 A manufacturer cannot sell, assign or transfer a liquor licence. - 2.4.2 A manufacturer's liquor licence is automatically cancelled when: - a) a manufacturer sells, assigns or transfers a portion of the business in which activities authorized by the liquor licence are carried out; and - b) the sale, assignment or transfer results in a change in control of the business. - 2.4.3 A sale, assignment or transfer of 5% or more of a business: - a) that is a sole proprietorship, a partnership or a corporation; or - b) that is a distributing corporation as defined in the Business Corporation Act; and - c) under which the activities authorized by a liquor licence are carried out;

-must be reported to AGLC by the licensee and must be approved by AGLC prior to the effective date of the sale, assignment or transfer.
+must be reported to and approved by AGLC prior to the effective date of the sale, assignment or transfer.